 Whether you’re new to the Triangle or a long-timer, check out these free walking tours of Chapel Hill.

-But make sure to check the schedule online to see if there are any changes.
+Make sure to check the schedule online to see which days the tour is being offered.
 If the tour is not taking place you won’t see it listed for that day and time.

 Please register for the tour online.

 The tours are free, but tips are appreciated.

 Learn about more free walking tours around the Triangle!

 Also, please follow Free Walking Tours of Chapel Hill on Facebook to see updates.

 In the interest of health and safety, the groups will be limited in sizes, and the entire tour is outdoors.